CBeck96/AOO_Dementia/README.md

 | 10	          | theta	        |	Pseudo-observation                                                                   |
 | 11	          | coefYear2001  |	                                                                                     |

-In the code it will be calles "dat_pse".
+In the code it will be called "dat_pse".

 ### Availability of data and materials